a-morales/kwm/README.md

 If any changes have been made to hotkeys.cpp, run the sobuild.sh script to recompile this file separately.
 Because there is no app bundle, *Kwm* has to be started from a terminal.

+In addition to this, for *Kwm* to work properly, the user also has to compile *Kwmc* and place it in the path.
+Simply run the build.sh script located in the *kwmc* folder, and move / symlink the binary.

 ## Usage:

 When *Kwm* is started, it executes commands listed in a file .kwmrc located in the users home directory.